open-ephys/acq-board-docs/source/User-Manual/Peripheral-devices.rst

 *************************************
 **Digital inputs are used to synchronize acquisition across multiple tools.**

 In contrast to the analog inputs, digital inputs can only receive 'high' or 'low' signals.
 Peripheral devices can send a short 'high' pulse every time they make a measurement.
 By sending that pulse to the acquisition board, the FPGA will timestamp the moment of the pulse using the same clock as the ephys data, allowing precise synchronization of the recordings.
 The acquisition board has eight 5V digital inputs connected to an HDMI connector.
 These interface with a level shifter (Texas Instruments SN74LVC4245A) to prevent 5V inputs from damaging the FPGA (which runs on a 3.3V supply).
-There are eight additional inputs in the Rhythm firmware, which are connected to holes on the bottom of the board.
+There are eight additional inputs that can be detected by the Rhythm firmware, which are connected to holes on the bottom of the board.

 .. _hdmibreakout: